Island Line, Isle of Wight: Route

 The line then leaves Ryde and continues southwards, reducing to single-track immediately north of the next station, Smallbrook Junction.
 This station is unique on the National Rail network in that there is no public access into or out of the station − it exists purely as an interchange between the Island Line and the Isle of Wight Steam Railway.
 The station was built in 1991 − the same year that the steam railway was extended to this location.
 Despite the station's name there is no longer an actual junction here, as the two railway lines are not physically connected to each other.

 The next station on the line is Brading, which has two platforms connected by a footbridge and a foot crossing at the southern end of the station, as well as a passing loop which allows trains running in opposite directions to pass each other.
 The original passing loop was closed and lifted in 1988, but was reinstated and brought back into use in 2021 as part of the line improvement programme; the second platform and the footbridge between the two platforms had been mothballed throughout this closure.
 The line then continues in a southwesterly direction towards Sandown station, which has retained its passing loop; the station's two platforms are connected by a subway.

 Beyond Sandown, the line is single-track for the remainder of the route.
 The penultimate station on the line is Lake, opened in 1987, and the line terminates just over a mile later at Shanklin station.
 Shanklin also used to have a second platform, which is now used as a flowerbed.
 Until 1966, the line continued further south to Wroxall and Ventnor (see History below).

 The full line, from Ryde Pier Head to Shanklin, is 8 mi 31 ch long.

 Services

-The weekday service pattern on the line consists of two trains per hour each way during peak hours and one train per hour during off-peak hours.
-From April 2023, this is due to be changed to two trains per hour throughout the day.

-The Saturday services run hourly with one train per hour in the early morning and late evening, with two trains per hour running between 11:15 until 19:15.
-Sunday and Bank Holiday services are typically one train per hour, though additional services may be run if there is demand.